trpolaris/trpolaris/README.md

   </a>
   </div>

-### <div align="center">I am Celil, since 2013 I have been interested in Web development and software development as well as graphic design and I do this for entertainment purposes.</div>
+### <div align="center">I'm Celil, I'm interested in web development and software development as well as graphic design since 2013, I'm working to improve myself more and have fun.</div>

 <br/>